kjolley/BIGSdb_documentation/dbase_setup.rst

     is in a different directory from bigsdb.pl, you need to include the whole web path, e.g. /cgi-bin/private/bigsdb/bigscurate.pl.

-* default
+* daily_rest_submissions_limit

-  * Default value.
-This will be entered automatically in the web form but can be overridden.
+  * Overrides the limit on number of submissions that can be made to the database via the RESTful interface.
+This is useful to prevent flooding of the submission system by aberrant scripts.
+Default: '100'.

 * default_access